By Bryony Lavery

 Associate Produced by: Liz Whitbread

 All performances will be held at the b current studio theatre, which is located in the Artscape Wychwood Barns (601 Christie St #251, Toronto).
-Patrons will enter through the south entrance of the building.
+Patrons will enter through the west entrance of the building (near Christie St).
 The theatre is located on the 2nd floor.
 There is no late admission for this performance.